 The aged have navigated the cycles of life and now find themselves at the advanced stages of life, living, and death.
 Consider that they were once young; full of energy and youthful vigor.
-They had ( may still have) dreams, pursued them and applied themselves in their time.
+They had (may still have) dreams, pursued them, and applied themselves in their time.
+Now that they are old, they are seeking the right care.

-Now that they are old, they have seen battles which they won and lost.
 Some may have saved up for retirement while some may not.
 A common denominator for the aged is the fact that they require more attention and affection.
 Especially from loved ones such as their children.

-The stake is higher when the aged parent is frail and in need appropriate medical attention.
+The stake is higher when the aged parent is frail and in need of appropriate medical attention.
 Complications also arise because you are fully employed and might have dependents of your own in addition to grappling with an aged care system that is undergoing challenges such as in Australia.

 What can you possibly do under the circumstances?
 The following courses of action can serve as guides:

-Adopt a gentle approach to handling the aged
+Adopt a gentle approach to handling the aged with the right care

 Begin your search with an aged care assessment